Xiaohao-Liu/PMRL/README.md

     │   │   └── EVA01_CLIP_g_14_psz14_s11B.pt
 ```

-Also, download the vast weights as a start checkpoint in [VAST](https://github.com/TXH-mercury/VAST).
+Also, download the vast weights as a start checkpoint in [VAST](https://github.com/TXH-mercury/VAST) and PMRL weights in [PMRL](https://huggingface.co/xhLiu/PMRL).

 ## 🚦 Usage